int128/kubectl-external-forward/README.md

 Press ctrl-c to stop the command.
 It cleans up the socat pod.

-As well as you can create multiple tunnels:
+To connect to multiple hosts:

 ```console
 % kubectl socat 15432:postgresql.staging:5432 13306:mysql.staging:3306